aburrou2/burroughs-portfolio/final-project-part-two.md

 The goal of user interviews is to get objective feedback on my storyboard.
 I will present it as a work in progress that can benefit from honest and open feedback from people in my intended audience.
 I will start the interview by thanking the interviewee for their time and telling them that I am taking notes of what they say and that I will not record any PII.
 I will also explain to them that this project is part of my Telling Stories with Data final project and that the interview should only take around 10 – 15 minutes.
 After these introductions, I will allow the interviewee to scroll through the storyboard.
 I will not interrupt them while they do this.
 After they go through the storyboard, I will then begin asking the questions found above.
 I will be sure to take verbatim notes and ask follow-up questions.
 After I am done with my questions, I will thank the interviewee and then synthesize my notes.

 ## Interview findings
-> Detail the findings from your interviews.
-Do not include PII.
-Capture specific insights where possible.

 My first interview was with a male in their 20s who does data visualizing and storytelling as a part of his job.
 He was the person I interviewed to represent a broad, policymaker audience.

 My second interview was with a female in their 20s.
 They are part of the first intended audience, a resident of Southwestern Pennsylvania who knows mothers, infants, and children and may also become a mother in the area.